 - Then go to System > Advanced system settings > tab Advanced > Performance

 - Uncheck smooth scrolling list boxes option

 On the other hand, if you unchecked this box and it’s made the screen tearing worse, try and enable it again and it could actually fix the issue altogether due to a glitch.

 Turn Off Any Frame Limits

-A lot of games and applications have a frame limit set as a default which could be seriously impacting any screen tearing.
-Usually, this feature can benefit the games/apps you currently have open but sadly if it’s causing screen tearing it’s got to go.
+Many games and applications have a frame limit set as a default, which could be seriously impacting any screen tearing.
+Usually, this feature can benefit the games/apps you currently have opened, but sadly, if it’s causing screen tearing it’s got to go.

 We hope that one of these methods of potentially fixing screen tearing has helped you out with your issue!

 While adjusting hardware and graphic settings can go a long way in fixing screen tearing, there are additional tips and best practices to consider.
 First, minimize background processes that may strain your system’s resources, as they can contribute to screen tearing.
 Ensuring optimal cooling for your system is also crucial, as overheating can impact performance and exacerbate screen tearing.

 Additionally, utilizing FPS limiters can help regulate frame rates and reduce the likelihood of screen tearing.
 By implementing these tips and best practices, you can further prevent or minimize screen tearing for a smoother and more enjoyable viewing experience.